cmaglie/FlashStorage/readme.md

 ### The content of the FlashStorage is erased each time a new sketch is uploaded?

-Yes, every time you upload a new sketch, the previous content of the FlashStorage is erased.
+Yes, every time you upload a new sketch, the previous content of the FlashStorage is erased and filled with 0's.
+The FlashStorage library does not allow to set another default value.

 ### Do you recommend to use FLASH instead of EEPROM?